Episode 17: The Rayburn Garage

 (photo courtesy Architect of the Capitol)

-Felde heard complaints from congressional staffers about how long the repairs were taking, about dust falling on cars, about the noise.
+Congressional staffers complained about how long the repairs were taking, about dust falling on cars, about the noise.
 Those complaints found their way into the pages of State of the Union.

 (photo by Kitty Felde)